valkey-io/valkey-doc/docs/management/scaling.md

 mkdir 7000 7001 7002 7003 7004 7005
 ```

-Create a `redis.conf` file inside each of the directories, from 7000 to 7005.
+Create a `valkey.conf` file inside each of the directories, from 7000 to 7005.
 As a template for your configuration file just use the small example above,
 but make sure to replace the port number `7000` with the right port number
 according to the directory name.